brian-su/homebridge-ikettle/README.md

 I only have 1 v3 iKettle.
 So that's all I've tested this with.
 I _think_ it should work if you have multiple v3 Kettles but I make no promises about a v2 or v1 iKettle.

 Currently the plugin specifically looks for the device model 'SMKET01', partly to stop it trying to pick up and interact incorrectly with a coffee machine, if you want to try your v1/v2 iKettle open up an issue on the repo and I'll see what I can do.

+Also the plugin only support Celsius right now.